 And with those words, she disappeared."

-The Senshi of Mercury was silent for a long moment, while the Queen, her sister Senshi watched her with clenched hands.
+The Senshi of Mercury was silent for a long moment, while the Queen and her sister Senshi watched her with clenched hands.
 Mercury bowed her head.
 "I have therefore sworn to leave the court of Crystal Tokyo and not return until I have once again found that Castle and had the Grail revealed to me.
 It is my fate to heal the Fisher Queen of her unhealing wound."
 Lifting her head, the Senshi of Wisdom lowered her visor and bowed low.
 "My Queen, I go seek the Grail."

 At this vow, her sister Senshi stood, each also clamoring to find that holy cup and bring it back to the Queen.
 Queen Serenity heard these vows with a grave expression and when noise of Senshi and crowd died down, she nodded slowly.